P1kachu/talking-with-cars/notes/fiat-500.md

 ### 0810a000
-0810a000[2] => Rises with force applied on breaks.
-Real meaning unknown
+0810a000[2] => Rises with force applied on brakes.
+Real meaning unknown 0810a000[2]:
+  0x1x: Brakes pedal released
+  0x3x: Brakes pedal being released
+  0x7x: Brakes pedal being depressed

 ### 0a18a000
 Seems to convey status bitfields